macaler/world_populations_1_sql/README.md

 # world_populations_1_sql

 This project is one of several Codecademy Pro Challenge Projects that I have completed.
-The main goal of the project was to practice SQL querying on a data set containing country populations; the years covered range from 2000 to 2010 inclusive.
+The main goal of the project was to practice SQL querying on a data set containing populations of various countries; the years covered range from 2000 to 2010 inclusive.
 In this project, relatively simple SELECT statements involving Boolean logic are utilized.

 I used SQLite when completing this project.